-People understand the value of having an in-house email list, but many small businesses haven’t started to build their list or plan their email marketing strategy.
-Plus email marketing results in a strong return on investment.
-Did you know that for every $1 spent, email marketing generates $32 in ROI?
+People understand the value of having an in-house email list, but many small businesses haven’t found the time to build their list or plan their email marketing strategy.
+That’s a shame since email marketing results in a strong return on investment.
+Did you know that for every $1 spent, email marketing generates $42 in ROI?

 Remember that there are only two things a business owns in the online world – your website and your email list.
 All other instances of your brand – social media profiles or business listings – are rental space.
 At any time and for any reason, these can disappear.